ninopereira/Vehicle_Detection_and_Tracking/writeup.md

 Here's a [link to my video result](./output_images/output_video.mp4)

 ####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+Filter for false positives and combining overlapping bounding boxes in a heat map.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heat map and then threshold that map to identify vehicle positions.